How much does house cleaning cost?Get a free quote now

 Whether you need the cleaning done on a weekend or weekday

+What is the average cost of deep cleaning a house?
 A deep clean will normally require extra time from your house cleaner, so you can expect to pay up to double their standard house cleaning prices.
-It may cost you at least $136 for a 4-hour deep clean on a 3-bedroom house.
+It may cost you at least £120 for a 4-hour deep clean on a 3-bedroom house.
 This would include all the usual basic cleaning tasks, plus things like:

 Ceiling fans wiped